DivineMC/DivineMC/docs/docs/admin/getting-started.md

 The amount of RAM can be set by changing the numbers in the `-Xms` and `-Xmx` arguments. `--nogui` disables Vanilla's GUI, so you don't get double interfaces when using the command line.

-For more advanced Java tuning, see [Aikar's Flags](https://divinemc.bxteam.gq/blog/2022/12/30/Aikar-Flags) tutorial on our blog.
-Or you can read more [advanced Aikar's Flags](https://divinemc.bxteam.gq/blog/2023/01/20/Updated-Aikar-Flags) tutorial on our blog.
+For more advanced Java tuning, see [Aikar's Flags](https://docs.papermc.io/paper/aikars-flags) or read original [here](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/).

 ## List of all DivineMC versions